jareddantis/simple-deodexer/README.md

 A simple Android application deodexer for Linux & macOS, derived from @dsixda's Android Kitchen.

-## Contents
+## Includes

-* The deodexer script
-* Zipalign binaries for Linux and OS X
+* zipalign binaries for Linux and macOS (from android build-tools 27.0.2)
-* baksmali/smali 2.2.1
+* baksmali/smali 2.2.2

 ## Usage